Skip to main content

 Where to Get Food Help Now: A Guide for Older Adults

-For many older Americans, these scenarios are a cold, harsh reality.
+These scenarios are a reality for many older Americans.
 Although food insecurity among older adults has improved since the COVID-19 pandemic, it’s still alarmingly high.
-In fact, roughly 11% of older adult households in the U.S. were food-insecure in 2022.1
+In fact, roughly 11% of older adult households in the U.S. were food-insecure in 2022.The current government shutdown means benefits like SNAP could be delayed, leaving people unsure about when, or if, they’ll get the food assistance they rely on.

-Just ask Brenda, 69, whose part-time retirement job unexpectedly screeched to a halt.
-Suddenly, her monthly Social Security check wasn’t enough to cover her basic living expenses.
-“After paying rent, utilities, and bills, I often couldn’t buy groceries,” Brenda explained.
+Before the government shutdown, Brenda, 69, faced challenges of her own when her part-time retirement job unexpectedly screeched to a halt.
+Her monthly Social Security check wasn’t enough to cover her basic living expenses.
+“After paying rent, utilities, and bills, I often couldn’t buy groceries,” Brenda told a benefits counselor.

 Use the food bank locator tool to find one in your community.